-Plantains are a staple of Latin and South American cuisine— used both in their ripe and unripe forms.
-Ripe, nearly black plantains can be fried into maduros.
+Plantains are a staple of Latin and South American cuisine—used both in their ripe and unripe forms.
+Ripe, spotted yellow plantains can be fried into maduros.
 Starchy and slightly sweet, maduros are the star of these tostadas.
-Paired with the bite of pickled onion, the creaminess of avocado, and smoky cumin, each bite has the perfect balance of flavor.
+Paired with the bite of pickled onion, the creaminess of avocado, and smoky cumin, each bite has the perfect balance of flavor

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.